Negotiation Skills for Executives

 - Uncover critical information with the preferred questioning techniques of Certified Forensic Interviewers

-- Consistently secure commitment to agreements by applying the Disciplined Listening Negotiation Method
+- Consistently solidify agreements with the Disciplined Listening Negotiation Method.

-Our negotiation training courses are specifically developed and facilitated for each client to assist with program implementation and increased takeaway value.
-Our commitment begins with our training programs and continues through supporting each attendee’s skills and confidence development.
+InQuasive’s negotiation training courses are specifically developed and facilitated for each client to assist with program implementation and content application.
+Our commitment begins with our training programs and continues through supporting each attendee’s skill and confidence development.

 Learn more about the philosophies and lessons behind Disciplined Listening on our blog.

-To schedule a training event for your team or to discuss the details of the Disciplined Listening advisory sessions contact Michael Reddington, CFI at +1 (704) 256-7116 or email@example.com.
+To learn more about collaborating with InQuasive to create custom engagements and develop teams of Disciplined Listeners contact Michael Reddington, CFI at +1 (704) 256-7116 or firstname.lastname@example.org.